Ryanspink1/career-development-curriculum/module_four/cold_outreach_deliverable_guidelines.md

   * "Robots & Pencils"

 * Person of contact and relevant postion
-  * "Reid Sheppard, Reid Sheppard	VP Technology"
+  * "Reid Sheppard,	VP Technology"

 * Date of contact
   * "05/17/2017"